cloudflare/cloudflare-docs/products/images/src/content/image-resizing/index.md

 ## Availability

 Image Resizing is currently available for Pro, Business, and Enterprise customers.
-To begin, ensure you have [enabled Image Resizing](/image-resizing/enable-image-resizing) in the Cloudflare dashboard.
+To get started, make sure you have [enabled Image Resizing](/image-resizing/enable-image-resizing) in the Cloudflare dashboard.

 ## Two ways to use